sparklingrobots/nano2017/second_draft/meta/OUTLINE.md

 Delvers = collective, like ants or bees.
 Control people with sound & hormones, very difficult to infiltrate, militaristic stuff is deeply buried, haven't had to defend themselves much.
 Bad Guys = loners, like cats.
 Controlling/building a radio broadcast network to ruin the Delvers and take them over (better land, more water)
-Lo = the blend of both, individuality within the collective How do the Delvers get destroyed at the end?
+Lo = the blend of both, individuality within the collective.
+Lo is creativity.
+Lo unleashes song writing on everyone.
+That's how song birds are involved.
+How do the Delvers get destroyed at the end?
 Their tactics are shown to be vulnerable to corruption, each person must guard their own reactions.

+Things I love about the original version:
+Humans are very responsible with their emotions, and have huge toolboxes for letting go of bad things and managing their emotional responses.
+It's a society that values close relationships, that doens't define gender, that has a much lower human population than our current one.

 ## ONE SENTENCE VERSION: